 - ◄What is the difference between Mini, Compact and Standard?

-- Our full customization PC listings are organized based on their physical size: with Mini (ITX) being the smallest, Compact (MATX) being the mid-size and Standard (ATX) being the largest.
+- Our full customization PC listings are organized based on their physical size: with Tiny (ITX) being the smallest, Compact (MATX) being the mid-size and Standard (ATX) being the largest.
 The size of the PC will determine the type of motherboard and case to be used.

 - ◄When should I consider the Mini (ITX) build?

-Space Constraint (Pro): If you have very little space for your PC, you can consider our Mini (ITX) build as it is smaller in size.
+Space Constraint (Pro): If you have very little space for your PC, you can consider our Tiny (ITX) build as it is smaller in size.
 Its general dimension is (L)38cm x (W)21cm x (H)35cm and it can fit on most table top.